-- Pupils and staff will not be allowed access to public or unregulated chat rooms and social networks during school time (The exception to this is Twitter - see blogging Policy). - The school will BLOCK access to social media and social networking sites. - During e-safety assemblies, computing and PSHE lessons, pupils will be advised never to give out personal details of any kind which may identify them and / or their location.
+- Pupils and staff will not be allowed access to public or unregulated chat rooms and social networks during school time. - The school will BLOCK access to social media and social networking sites. - During e-safety assemblies, computing and PSHE lessons, pupils will be advised never to give out personal details of any kind which may identify them and / or their location.
 Examples would include real name, address, mobile or landline phone numbers, school attended, IM and email addresses, full names of friends/family, specific interests and clubs etc. - Staff follow the Bristol City Council, code of conduct on use of social networking sites. - In addition, teachers will follow the DfE Teachers' Standards